Bundaberg West

 Bundaberg West displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Bundaberg West, as evaluated at the Census conducted on 9 August 2016, comprised 45.1% houses and 54.9% other dwellings including semi-detached, apartments, and 'other' dwellings.
-This is compared to Non-Metro Queensland's structure of 84.6% houses and 15.4% other dwellings.
-Home ownership in Bundaberg West stood at 20.8%, with mortgaged dwellings at 15.0% and rented dwellings at 64.2%.
-The median monthly mortgage repayment was $1,181, lower than Non-Metro Queensland's average of $1,300.
-The median weekly rent figure in Bundaberg West was $245, compared to Non-Metro Queensland's $285.
-Nationally, Bundaberg West's mortgage repayments were significantly lower at $1,181 than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The dwelling structure in Bundaberg West, as per the latest Census, consisted of 45.1% houses and 54.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasted with Non-Metro Qld's figures of 76.4% houses and 23.6% other dwellings.
+Home ownership in Bundaberg West stood at 20.8%, with mortgaged dwellings at 15.0% and rented ones at 64.2%.
+The median monthly mortgage repayment was $1,181, lower than Non-Metro Qld's average of $1,655.
+The median weekly rent in Bundaberg West was $245, compared to Non-Metro Qld's $345.
+Nationally, Bundaberg West's mortgage repayments were significantly lower at $1,181 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing